liuffy/Tracktive/docs/README.md

 - [X] Implement custom query for searching via *artists*
 - [X] CSS: style search-related components (`TrackListIndexItem`, `Searchbar`)

-### Phase 4:  Continuous Streaming *(2 days)*
-*Objective*: TracktLists can be streamed without being interrupted by navigation.
-Information on the current song is displayed in the header bar.

-- [ ] Research: requirements for continuous streaming
-- [ ] Research:  bugs that might interrupt continuous streaming
-- [ ] `CurrentSong` Redux Cycle -- is this the only way to let music play continuously during navigation?????
-Serious: What if I just have second compact playlist widget?
-	- [ ] `CurrentSong` components
-	- [ ] CurrentSongBar
-	- [ ] CurrentSongDisplay
-	- [ ] CurrentSongControlsContainer
-	- [ ] CurrentSongProgressBar
-- [ ] CSS: Style tracktlist-related components

-### Phase 5:  Media Queries and Optimizing Design *(2 days)*
+### Phase 4:  Media Queries and Optimizing Design *(2 days)*
 *Objective*: Optimize and enhance navigation through adding or adjusting stylistic features.

 - [X] Implement animated Demo/ Guest Login using script
-- [ ] Implement media queries so that app is usable at different viewport sizes
+- [X] Implement media queries so that app is usable at different viewport sizes
 - [X] Design custom vector logo to display in place of App Name in header
 - [X] Embed customized CSS spinner so that it displays when user logs in or creates a TracktList
 - [X] Add logo as favicon
 - [X] Custom graphics
-- [ ] Make sure stylistic elements and color scheme are consistent in all views
+- [X] Make sure stylistic elements and color scheme are consistent in all views

 ## Bonus Features :sparkles: